×

 When we asked people living in Korea about recreational activities, they mentioned:

 "In Korea, residents enjoy a variety of recreational facilities, such as parks, beaches, and sports complexes.
 Parks are a popular destination for families, offering a variety of activities such as walking, jogging, and picnicking.
 Beaches are also popular, providing a great place to relax and enjoy the sun and sand.
 Sports complexes offer a variety of activities, such as basketball, tennis, and swimming.
-Other recreational facilities include amusement parks, ski resorts, and golf courses," said an expat in Korea.
+Other recreational facilities include amusement parks, ski resorts, and golf courses," wrote one expat living in Korea.

 What is the weather like in Korea?

 "The weather in Korea is generally mild and humid, with four distinct seasons.
 In spring, temperatures range from cool to warm, with occasional rain showers.
 Summer is hot and humid, with occasional typhoons.
 Autumn is mild and dry, with clear skies and colorful foliage.
-Winter is cold and dry, with occasional snowfall," said an expat in Korea.
+Winter is cold and dry, with occasional snowfall," commented one expat living in Korea.

 Are there good restaurants in Korea?